-Once you have configured a freezer with some terminal storage units
+Once you have configured at least one storage system with some terminal storage units

-, you can assign samples to the Freezer Management location corresponding to their physical location in the real freezer.
+, you can assign samples to the virtual location corresponding to their physical location.
 Any protocol about where to place samples of different types can be accommodated in this system.

 To add samples to storage, the user must have been granted the Storage Editor

-Start from a Picklist or Grid of Samples
+Start from a List or Grid of Samples

 Find Available Space

-on the application home page, or the freezer dashboard.
-You'll see a summary of storage and how many spaces are available for samples in each freezer to guide you.
+on the application home page, or the Storage dashboard.
+You'll see a summary of storage and how many spaces are available for samples in each to guide you.

-Click the name of the freezer to open the details page.
+Click the name of the storage to open the details page.